kastelo/syncthing-synology/docs/sharing.rst

     permissions1.png

 Now select "System internal user" in the dropdown that by default says "Local users".
-You will see a different set of users, where ``syncthing`` will be one among them.
-Grant ``syncthing`` Read/Write permissions to the shared folder:
+You will see a different set of users, where ``syncthing.net`` will be one among them.
+Grant ``syncthing.net`` Read/Write permissions to the shared folder:

 .. image::
     permissions1.png